cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-reassign-owned.md

 ## Compatibility

-The `REASSIGN OWNED` command is a Greenplum Database extension.
+The `REASSIGN OWNED` command is a Cloudberry Database extension.

 ## See Also